Consensys/doc.ethsigner/MKDOCS-MARKDOWN-GUIDE.md

 The 4 spaces indentation is required for the content to be part of the admonition.

-We generally use the following [types](https://squidfunk.github.io/mkdocs-material/extensions/admonition/#types) in our documentation:
+We use the following [types](https://squidfunk.github.io/mkdocs-material/extensions/admonition/#types) in our documentation:

 - **Note** : Used to add information about a subject that doesn't directly needs to be taken in account